medusajs/medusa/www/apps/docs/content/development/file-service/create-file-service.md

 npx medusa develop
 ```

-Then, try uploading a file, for example, using the [Upload File endpoint](https://docs.medusajs.com/api/admin#uploads_postuploads).
+Then, try uploading a file, for example, using the [Upload File API Route](https://docs.medusajs.com/api/admin#uploads_postuploads).
 The file should be uploaded based on the logic you’ve implemented.

 ### (Optional) Accessing the File